First Move · AI Software ·

 Lab: Google

-What: Google made this model its default across all Gemini products.
+What: Became the default model across all Gemini products.

 Market signals